nordeck/vsg-offline-installer-v11/docs/videosipgateway-and-standardjitsi.md

 ```

 `NODE_OPTIONS` is needed if JMS has a self-signed certificate.
 If there
-is a trusted certificate for JMS, no need to this line.
+is a trusted certificate for JMS, no need to add this line.

 Copy JMS' self-signed certificate into `/usr/local/share/ca-certificates/` and
 run `update-ca-certificates` command.